Overview

 🚗 Getting There

-The cable car station is at An Thới, about 25km south of Dương Đông town - 35–40 minutes by motorbike.
-From town, take the main road south all the way to the tip of the island.
+The cable car station is at An Thới, approximately 25km south of Dương Đông town - 35-40 minutes by motorbike.
+Take the main road south to the tip of the island.
 Taxis and Grab are available but expensive for this distance.
-The station has a large car park and motorbike parking.
+Large car park and motorbike parking at the station.

 What to Expect